When the River Becomes a Cloud / Cuando el río se transforma en nube

 A Collaborative, Co-Authored Rural Contemporary Artwork

-Rural students, especially rural students of color, deserve equitable access to innovative, context-responsive contemporary art education.
+We wholeheartedly believe that rural students, especially students from low-income households, deserve equitable access to innovative, context-responsive contemporary art education.
 This value has led to the development of this unique rural artist residency model.
-Students collaborate with us and co-author projects that are made by/with/for our community.
+Students collaborate with us and invited visiting artists on projects that are made by/with/for our school community.

-As part of this unique partnership, we work with Prescott School's burgeoning agriculture program to develop site-responsive, experiential learning projects that connect culturally-relevant sustainable agriculture and local ecology with contemporary art practices.
+As part of this unique partnership, we engage Prescott School's burgeoning agriculture program to develop site-responsive, experiential learning projects that connect culturally-relevant contemporary art practices with agriculture and local ecology.

 Project Learning Outcomes